-As we mentioned previously, in our ‘How to Quit Fast Fashion’ blog post, the overconsumption of clothing on a global scale is easily one of the most harmful things currently happening to our environment; with over 30% of clothing ending up in landfill, it’s not hard to see why the fast fashion industry is considered one of the most harmful to the planet, in its current state.
-That’s why, at RAINE Clothing, we’re passionate about creating slower, more conscious practices around fashion; from our durable, comfortable workout clothing to our everyday casualwear, everything that we produce is made to last, in the hopes that we can have an impact on stopping the chronic overconsumption happening in so much of the fashion industry, right now.
+Overconsumption of clothing on a global scale is one of the most harmful things currently happening to our environment; with over 30% of clothing ending up in landfill, it’s not hard to see why the fast fashion industry is considered one of the most harmful to the planet, in its current state.

-One of the factors we think is hugely important, alongside choosing more ethically conscious clothing as a whole, is making more deliberate choices about the clothing you choose to buy – and how much of it, too.
+That’s why, we think is hugely important, alongside choosing more ethically conscious clothing as a whole, to make more deliberate choices about the clothing you choose to buy – and how much of it, too.

 Why is a minimalist wardrobe important for an eco-friendly lifestyle?

 How many of us have picked up an item of clothing we’re just not sure about, or chosen to keep something we’ve ordered online that doesn’t quite fit or feel right, just because the returns process seems too complicated?
 We’re not judging – we’ve all been there, and chances are, some of those questionable choices are still lurking in the back of your wardrobe right now, unworn and completely forgotten about…probably with the original tags still on them!
 It’s certainly not unusual, but it can have a negative impact on the environment, as it contributes to clothing companies’ overproduction of garments, and when those clothes inevitably end up being thrown away, they can contribute to pollution, too.